Eleanore Anne Ruth Hadley, 94, died peacefully December 12, 2019.

 Donations in Eleanore's memory can be made to St. Joseph's of the Palisades, 6401 Palisade Ave., West New York, NJ 07093, 201-854-7006).
 Ceremony and interment will be in Rochester, NY.

-To send flowers to Eleanore's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eleanore Anne Hadley, please visit our floral store.